desmond-lartey/desmond-lartey/README.md

 Desmond's previous roles include Scientific Researcher at Wageningen University and Research, Agro-NL Consult Solutions, and Urban Cycling Institute.

-Desmond has a Research interest in artificial intelligence systems, AI Urbanism and governance.
-He uses techniques like social network analysis, graph neural networks, Natural Language Processing and sentiment analysis to understand urban systems.
-He collaborates with Researchers in ISSBS and Deakin University to explore frameworks such as systems  of systems, actor-network theory and network governance to understand AI Urbanism and how it shapes current policy and decision-making outcomes.
+Desmond has a Research interest in Artificial Intelligence systems, AI Urbanism and governance.
+He uses techniques like social network analysis, graph neural networks, Natural Language Processing, and sentiment analysis to understand urban systems.
+He collaborates with Researchers in ISSBS, Deakin University and USDA to explore frameworks such as systems  of systems, actor-network theory and network governance to understand AI Urbanism and how it shapes current policy and decision-making outcomes.